uiyoungkim/PrivateLlama/test_docs/README.md

 ## Prompt 3
 ```
-When did I play for Max Müller at the Hotel Adlon in Berlin?
+When did I play at the Hotel Adlon in Berlin?
 ```
 **A:** You played for Max Müller on March 8, 2025.